MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -ChunkingEnabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ChunkingEnabled parameter specifies whether the CHUNKING EHLO keyword is advertised in the EHLO response to the remote server and is available for use.
-Valid input for this parameter is $true or $false.
-The default value is $true.
-When the ChunkingEnabled parameter is set to $true, the CHUNKING EHLO keyword is advertised in the EHLO response to the remote server and is available for use.
-When the ChunkingEnabled parameter is set to $false, the CHUNKING EHLO keyword isn't advertised in the EHLO response to the remote server and is disabled.

-!!!
-Exchange Server 2016

 The ChunkingEnabled parameter specifies whether the CHUNKING Extended SMTP extension is enabled or disabled on the Receive connector.
 Valid values are:

 - $true: CHUNKING is enabled and is advertised in the EHLO response.
 This is the default value.